aiBotShubham/MA691-Cobra-5/Readme.md

 ## Objective

 In this project,we analyse the CF dataset which is a longitudinal data which was collectedby the UK Cystic Fibrosis Registry.
-We use multiple regression strategies topredict the survival function and then employ COBRA to combine all thesemethods to predict the survival function.
+We use multiple regression strategies to predict the survival function and then employ COBRA to combine all these methods to predict the survival function.

 ## Dataset